Juan-Jones/adablog/src/content/blog/make-money-on-pinterest.md

 Step #3 (Create an Instagram account): Instagram is a video-sharing network like TikTok.
 Repost content using the same strategy as TikTok.

-If you need additional resources dont hesitate reading our exclusive [marketing tips for social media](/blog/social-media-marketing-tips) along with [marketing tools for social media](/blog/top-social-media-tools).
+If you need additional resources dont hesitate reading our exclusive [marketing tips for social media](/blog/social-media-marketing-tips).

 #### FAQs